 Whiling away the wet winter months in inter-war Tofino, schoolteacher Katie Hacking and friends staged musical comedies and vaudevilles with fabulous characters like “The King of the Cannibal Isles”!

 In September 1929, Miss C.L.W.
-Hacking (2nd class teaching certificate, Vancouver Normal School) began teaching at the Tofino School.
-She was busy — there were 32 students in her class – but she quickly got involved in the local community, especially in local theatre or “vaudeville”, as it was called in Tofino.
+Hacking began teaching Grades 1-4 at the Tofino School.
+She had a 2nd class teaching certificate from the Vancouver Normal School and her salary was $960 a year.
+Katie was busy — there were 32 students in her classroom — but she quickly got involved in the local community, especially in local theatre or “vaudeville”, as it was called in Tofino.

 In the 1920s and 1930s, Tofino was a west coast community linked to the outside by telegraph, radio and the Princess Maquinna that brought newspapers and mail every ten days.
 Yet, as The Daily Colonist noted on February 2 1925, “Being practically cut off from civilization does not deter the people here from enjoying themselves…” In fact, Tofino had a very active social scene.
 The Soldiers Memorial Hall (Legion) and the Community Hall hosted various events like whist parties, dances and fancy dress balls, and especially vaudeville shows with music, songs and sketches.

 Katie used theatre in her Tofino classroom.
-She taught Grades 1 – 4.
 Theatre and performance were part of the junior years’ curriculum.
 Here is The Programme of Study for the Elementary Schools of British Columbia (1930) for Grade 1 Language Training: “Each child is expected to participate in a representative and dramatic play…Appreciation of the reading lesson may be developed through free illustration, action, pantomime, dialogue and dramatization.”
 On Saturday January 24 1931, Katie’s students participated in a fundraiser for the Boy Scout troop.
-Katie and fellow teacher Audrey Nicholson (school principal, grades 5-8) directed the Tofino School children in “Playing School”, a series of four “humorous and instructive” sketches.
+Katie and fellow teacher Audrey Nicholson (school principal, grades 5-8) directed the Tofino School children in ‘Playing School’, a series of four “humorous and instructive” sketches.

-At this same January 1931 fundraiser, there were two farces: the Boy Scouts performed a “Yes, Your Worship”, which was “a scream from beginning to end”.
-The Tofino Players performed “Soup and Nuts”, which “elicited tremendous applause”. (“Entertaining Show is Given at Tofino to Aid Scout Funds” The Daily Colonist January 20 1931)
+At this same January 1931 fundraiser, there were two farces: the Boy Scouts performed ‘Yes, Your Worship’, which was “a scream from beginning to end”.
+The Tofino Players performed ‘Soup and Nuts’, which “elicited tremendous applause”. (“Entertaining Show is Given at Tofino to Aid Scout Funds” The Daily Colonist January 20 1931)

-The biggest show in Tofino’s amateur dramatics scene was the Captain Cook Landing pageant.
 On May 2 1931, Tofino staged an elaborate historical re-enactment of Captain Cook’s landing at Friendly Cove, Nootka in 1778.
 “The pageant, which took over an hour to carry out, was presented by members of the Clayoquot Sound Branch of Canadian Legion, assisted by their young lady friends of Tofino.”
-(Katie Hacking was one of these young ladies).
+Katie Hacking was one of these young lady friends.